liyongqi67/DGR/README.md

 Distillation Enhanced Generative Retrieval.
 ACL 2024 findings (DGR).
 ```
 All code, data, and checkpoints of the above works are open-released:
 1. MINDER, LTRGR, and DGR, are a series of works on text retrieval.
-LTRGR and DGR continue training the MINDER model, and therefore we release MINDER, LTRGR, and DGR in the same repository.
+LTRGR and DGR are continuously training based on the MINDER model, so we release MINDER, LTRGR, and DGR together in the same repository https://github.com/liyongqi67/MINDER.
-2. GCoQA is the work on conversational retrieval.
+2. GCoQA is the work on conversational retrieval and is released at https://github.com/liyongqi67/GCoQA.
-3. GRACE is the wrok on cross-modal retrieval.
+3. GRACE is the work on cross-modal retrieval and I am organizing the code.